cits3007/cits3007.github.io/assets/labs/lab05.md

 proper configuration, many fuzzers will be able to identify such input for themselves.

-After about 6 minutes, afl-fuzz should report that it has found a "crash"; hit ctrl-c to stop it, and look in `findings_dir/crashes` for the identified bad input.
+After about a minute, afl-fuzz should report that it has found a "crash"; hit ctrl-c to stop it, and look in `findings_dir/crashes` for the identified bad input.

+In general, running a fuzzer on potentially vulnerable software is a pretty "cheap" activity: one can leave a fuzzer running for several days with simple, valid input, and check at the end of that period to see what problems have been discovered.

 # 3. Further reading